J-O-B/portfolio/README.md

 ### <ins>**_Frameworks:_**</ins>

 Adding to this project are the frameworks of both Bootstrap and jQuery.
 These frameworks form the structural
     the layout of the page, as well as provide the modal form.
+JavaScript was used to create accessible buttons for the about me media.

 ### <ins>**_Typography_**</ins>

 For this project, the main typography is Roboto, with Sans Serif as a backup.

 ### <ins>**_Colors_**</ins>
-The main colors of this page are RGB 240, 95, 64 as well as RGB 0, 21, 107.
+The main colors of this page are:

-A subtle addition is the fact that all "action" buttons feature RGB 240,95,64, where as all information sections feature RGB 0,21,107.

-RGB 240,95,64 also features in the two forward slashes in the logo.
+Orange: #F26D50
+Blue: RGB(0, 21, 107)
+Black: #000000
+These colors can be used with eachother within the guidelines of WCAG.

 ### <ins>**_Icons:_**</ins>
-Logos are placed in multiple locations on this page.
+Icons are placed in multiple locations on this page.
 They are all supplied via FontAwesome CDN.

 --------------------
 ## **Features**

 ### <ins>**_Existing Features:_**</ins>

-Currently, this project has several features including a modal popup, links to download my CV, and a lot of interactive features using CSS hover effects.
+Currently, this project has several features:

+Navbar:

+* Dropdown menu,
+* Button for "experience" modal popup,
+* Fully responsive layout.

+Welcome Area:

+* Button to download my CV,
+* Button for "experience" (will appear only for smaller screens, else button will be in navbar)

+About Me Area:

+* Responsive layout,
+* Read More modal popup which includes:
+    * A sound file which is keyboard accessible (JavaScript)

+Skills Area:

+* A self rotating carousel.

+Projects Area:

+* Responsive layout,
+* Links to live projects,
+* Links to repositories,
+* A placeholder project (currently the "work with me" image)

+What I Offer Area:

+* Responsive layout,
+* Modal popups for each item.

+Work With Me Area:

+* Responsive layout,
+* A working contact form.

+Footer Area:

+* Responsive Layout,
+* Button to download CV,
+* Buttons for social media.

+Social Media Sidebar:

+* Responsive (only shows on screens that are wide enough).

+Back To Top Button:

+* Located at the bottom right on all devices is a button to scroll back to the top of the page.

 The contact form is currently working thanks to a free website called [FormSpree](https://formspree.io/) which has allowed me to create a basic HTML form, without the need for any additional JavaScript or PHP.

-I have also included features that are layered using Z-Index, this allowed me to include the back to top feature as well as the social media sidebar.

 Accessibility is a huge part of this project.
 To help users who may depend on this, I have included ALT text for every image on the page, I prior to using a certain color, I have checked the contrast of colors between the foreground and background to comply with [WCAG guidelines](https://color.a11y.com/ContrastPair/),